MysteryPancake/Houdini-Fun/README.md

 In Houdini 22 they added a [Rasterize GSplats](https://www.sidefx.com/docs/houdini/nodes/cop/rasterizegsplats.html) node.

-It turns splats directly into an image, including a few other passes like color and depth.
+It turns 3D splats directly into a 2D image, including a few other passes like color and depth.

 You can rasterize other attributes like normals and position by renaming them to color (Cd).